EdernOllivierYves/ROBOT/README.md

 Then you need to tell to someone equipped with the machine for drilling and fraising the matter of aluminum AlMg3 aw 5754 and to make the sphere in inox for a good sliping surface ...

-Finaly you can mount the Bras, the Bâti, the Entretoise and the central Axe with the Support of the two motors with reductors.
+Finally you can mount the Bras, the Bâti, the Entretoise and the central Axe with the Support of the two motors with reductors.

 BR, EO.